benbucksch/jscollection/README.md

   * - fast

 #### `Map`
-  * A |Collection| which can hold each object only once.
+  * A |KeyValueCollection| which can hold each object only once.
   * Properties:
   * - not ordered
   * - can *not* hold the same item several times